How Do Positive Role Models Affect Our Youth and Communities?

 Video Presentation – Un-narrated

-Education and Behavior – A Site for Parent, Educators, and Counselor to Come Together on What Works for Kids!
+Education and Behavior – A Site for Parents, Educators, and Counselors to Come Together on What Works for Kids!

 Related Articles: The Importance of Role Models for Children by Education and Behavior and The Characteristics of a Role Model by Family Focus Blog.

 Rachel Wise is the author and founder of Education and Behavior.
 Rachel created Education and Behavior in 2014 for adults to have an easy way to access research-based information to support children in the areas of learning, behavior, and social-emotional development.
 As a survivor of abuse, neglect, and bullying, Rachel slipped through the cracks of her school and community.
 Education and Behavior hopes to play a role in preventing that from happening to other children.
 Rachel is also the author of Building Confidence and Improving Behavior in Children: A Guide for Parents and Teachers.